 - The student-teacher ratio is 7:1 and about 74 percent of its classes have fewer than 20 students.

 Baltimore is a city of complicated statistics.
 Many people know it as “the murder capital,” but this is an over sweeping generalization of a great urban city.

 - It is diverse, with 45 percent of its population identifying as a racial or ethnic minority.

-It has a good public transportation system, great seafood (it is located right near the water, and is a train ride away from DC, Philadelphia, and New York City if you feel the need to visit a bigger city during your time here.
+JHU has a good public transportation system, great seafood (it is located right near the water), and is a train ride away from DC, Philadelphia, and New York City if you feel the need to visit a bigger city during your time here.

-If you are still hesitant about the crime rate, know that, as with most large universities, the area surrounding Johns Hopkins is a nice area and a beautiful campus.
+If you are still hesitant about the crime rate, don’t worry.
+As with most large universities, the area surrounding Johns Hopkins is a nice area and a beautiful campus.